-• TCP/IP
+TCP/IP

-To configure TCP/IP on an X.25 port, refer to Managing TCP/IP Configuration and Configuring TCP/IP in the AIX 5L Version 5.2 System Management Guide: Communications and Networks.
+To configure TCP/IP on an X.25 port, refer to Managing TCP/IP Configuration and Configuring TCP/IP in the Networks and communication management.

-- An NPI based application - A DLPI based application
+- An NPI based application - · A DLPI based application

-AIXlink/X.25 Version 2.0 executes in a 32-bit AIX environment or a 64-bit AIX environment.
+AIXlink/X.25 Version 2.1 executes in a 32-bit AIX environment or a 64-bit AIX environment.